Canada-India Comprehensive Economic Partnership Agreement negotiations

 - Notice of Intent to Conduct a Strategic Environmental Assessment of the Canada-India Comprehensive Economic Partnership Agreement

-If you have questions or comments about this free trade agreement, we would like to hear from you.
+If you have questions or comments about these negotiations, we would like to hear from you.
 Please contact Global Affairs Canada at the following address:

 Canada-India CEPA Negotiations